 Regardless of where you are, your Northeastern network is there for you.
-Bond, socialize, learn, or build personal connections with your community.
-Find an event to attend to attend.
+Bond, socialize, learn, or build personal connections with your community and the global Northeastern network.
+Find an event to attend.